-The Council currently owns five Resource Recovery Centres (RRCs) located in Richmond, Mariri, Takaka, Collingwood and Murchison.
+The Council currently owns five Resource Recovery Centres (RRCs) located in Richmond, Mariri (Motueka), Takaka, Collingwood and Murchison.

-Waste from each of these RRCs is transported to the Eves Valley Landfill for disposal and recyclable materials are dispatched direct to market or via the Richmond RRC.
-From July 2015 this waste will be transported to the York Valley landfill in Nelson.
+Waste from each of these RRCs is transported to landfill for disposal and recyclable materials are dispatched direct to market or via the Richmond RRC.

-Council currently contracts out the day-to-day operation and maintenance of its RRCs, with the aim of maintaining a high level of service.
+The Council currently contracts out the day-to-day operation and maintenance of its RRCs with the aim of maintaining a high level of service.

-The operation and maintenance of the Richmond, Mariri, Takaka, and Collingwood RRCs is managed under Contract No. 613 by Smart Environmental Ltd and this will transition to Contract 1020 in July 2015.
-Waste from these four RRCs is transported to the Eves Valley Landfill by Fulton Hogan, though Contract 781.
+The operation and maintenance of the Richmond, Mariri, Takaka, and Collingwood RRCs is managed under Contract 1020 by Smart Environmental Ltd. Waste from these four RRCs is transported to the Eves Valley Landfill by Fulton Hogan through Contract 781.

 The Murchison RRC and waste haulage operation is managed by Fulton Hogan under Contracts 652.
-Under this contract Fulton Hogan Ltd are responsible for the day to day operation and management of the Murchison RRC site, maximising recycling and recovery of materials, and ensuring the site is kept clean and tidy.
+Under this contract Fulton Hogan Ltd is responsible for the day to day operation and management of the Murchison RRC site, maximising recycling and recovery of materials and ensuring the site is kept clean and tidy.